jaspector

 Permit requirements vary by program: tiny houses require a permit to locate within the city limits; floodplain development is subject to review and approval by the floodplain administrator; manufactured homes must obtain a certificate of occupancy and the code says applicable fees include a building permit, plumbing permit, and tie-down inspection permit.

-Typical processing time is Tiny house denial rehearing request deadline: within 10 days after denial; Manufactured home certificate of occupancy: within 7 days following arrival; No public general permit review timeline found.
+Building permit processing times in Wilson, TX typically run Tiny house denial rehearing request deadline: within 10 days after denial; Manufactured home certificate of occupancy: within 7 days following arrival; No public general permit review timeline found.
+Timelines can vary based on project complexity and current department workload.